 All the content that Jayson needs to review?
-Whether from SharePoint, File Shares, another source repositories, it has already been streamed to Collabspace.
+Whether from SharePoint, File Shares, or other source repositories, it has already been streamed to Collabspace.
 Here, end-to-end document lifecycle workflows have been implemented (more on general workflow capabilities here).
 Review Actions can be added as these workflows are built out in the Workflow Designer to ensure the content is reviewed at the appropriate time in its lifecycle (see Figure 1).

 Figure 1: This Collabspace workflow includes Jayson's upcoming purchase agreement review (orange review action).

 After the necessary review actions have been defined, the content within that workflow will be queued and partitioned into a relevant review list.
 This list-based review approach is unique from anything else available on the market, and the lists can be filtered by Queue, Record Category & Policy, or Status (upcoming, in process, completed).
 By clicking into the Reviews Page, Jayson has access to the following information:

 Here, Jayson can view whether the list has been started, who started it, how long a review has been pending, how many purchase agreements and contracts are in the list, and the details around possible outcomes with these reviews.
 In Jayson's case, there are three potential outcomes he can assign during his procurement review (see Figure 2).

 Figure 2: Sample of the review list Details.
 Jayson's list holds seven pieces of content to approve or disapprove.
 Once someone designated Records Admin (likely a records manager) starts the list, Jayson can check it out and begin his reviews.